 WatchOS 5 has a new and improved design.
 The sleek interface will be compatible with all Apple Watches, from the original Series 0 to Series 4!
 If you have an older model of the watch, however, there are still many improvements that Watch OS 5 can bring for your device.
 It includes automatic workout detection, as well as yoga and hiking tracking abilities.
 A great thing about this update is it lets users challenge their friends in closing activity rings!

 The latest version of WatchOS includes updated features such as more advanced workouts on series 4 watches.
 Additionally, hiking mode was added which allows walkers/hikers to track distance traveled so far, and they can even see how many calories they’ve burned on the hike so far.

 There’s also a new mode called “Yoga” that tracks your heart rate while you’re exercising as well as the duration of the workout.

-We have published a comparison article which might be of your interest: Apple Watch 6 vs Garmin Venu 2
+We have published a comparison article that might be of interest: Apple Watch 6 vs Garmin Venu 2

 Similarities between Apple Watch 4 GPS vs Cellular

 The Apple Watch Series 4 changes the game with a larger display.
 The newest model has more screen space, which means that there is now an even wider variety of things to do on this watch!

 The 40mm and 44mm models come in at 35% and 32% bigger than previous generations, respectively; they are also equipped with OLED screens for viewing content no matter what size your wrist is.